Indiana River Otter Trapping Season FAQs

 Can I have my otter hide mounted by a taxidermist?
 Can I remove the CITES tag?

-Yes.
-You can keep the otter hide once it is registered, the carcass has been turned in at a DNR check station, and a CITES tag is attached to the hide.
+Yes, you can keep the otter hide once it is registered, the carcass has been turned in at a DNR check station, and a CITES tag is attached to the hide.
 The CITES tag is required to sell the hide outside the country, but it can be removed from the hide otherwise.
 It is recommended to leave the tag on if sending across state boundaries.
 This will reduce the likelihood of being investigated for illegal transport.
 Some tanneries out of state require a CITES tag be attached or they will not tan it.
 If you plan to tan the pelt, check with your tannery for their preference.

 If you have not already reached your bag limit of 2 otters, then you must register it, check-in the skinned carcass, and get the CITES tag from the DNR.
 If you have already reached your bag limit of 2 otters this season, you must call the DNR right away at 812-837-9536 and turn the carcass in to the DNR; do not register the otter or check it in.